 OnFlight Hub requires a 3D GNSS fix with at least the configured minimum number of satellites to initialize the INS data fusion algorithms.
+Starting in Firmware version 8, the GNSS accuracy must be better than the configured minimums for INS initialization to occur as well.
 Once these are initialized, you will start to see good position, attitude, speed, and accuracy estimation data.
 Note that ground track and flight path angle will not be valid until you have some forward speed.
 Additionally, heading will likely be inaccurate at speeds of less than 10 knots.